TunaCici/Brain_Dump/README.md

 *why is it that you want to identify with the future? what's wrong with now?*

 *is the pursuit of your dream worth the sacrifices you must make along the way?*

+*which is better: to be born good or overcome your evil nature through great effort?*